u-blox/ubxlib/port/platform/common/automation/README.md

 `swo_decoder.py`: used by the STM2F4 tests to decode debug prints sent over SWO.

-`u_connection.py`: contains a record of how each item of HW is connected into the test system (COM port, debugger serial number, etc.) and functions to access this information.
+`u_connection.py`: contains a record of how each item of HW is connected into the test system (COM port, debugger serial number, etc. collected from the settings) and functions to access this information.

 `u_data.py`: functions to parse `DATABASE.md`.